-- the approval of applications for funding
+- the grant approval

-- the amount of grant funding awarded
+- the grant funding to be awarded

-- the terms and conditions of funding.
+- any conditions attached to the offer of grant funding

-We cannot review decisions about your application.
+We cannot review decisions about the merits of your application.

 The Program Delegate will not approve funding if there is insufficient program funds available across relevant financial years for the program.